Emergent unitarity in de Sitter from matrix integrals: Nearly dS gravity

 One of the points of this paper is that one can do better, at least for JT gravity and some generalizations thereof.
 The asymptotic states of nearly dS$_2$ JT gravity are labeled by the number of boundary circles, and by a signed length $\ell_i$ for each boundary.
 Time reversal maps past states to future states.
 In the next Section we describe a variant of the de Sitter path integral which computes the inner product between two such states.
 So the space of asymptotic states is in fact a Hilbert space, and time reversal gives us a canonical isomorphism between the past and future Hilbert spaces.
 Moreover, the inner product is both non-degenerate and non-negative.
 With this inner product, we may study $\U$ and assess whether or not it is unitary.

 Earlier we displayed the results for the disk and annulus partition functions of de Sitter JT gravity.
 Here we discuss what these results mean in terms of matrix elements of the evolution operator, which we will temporarily call $\U_0$\,.
 The disk has a single future circle and no past asymptotic region.
 The geometry smoothly caps off in the bulk.
 The standard interpretation is that the smooth cap prepares a state in the bulk Hilbert space at some intermediate time, the no-boundary state, and the disk computes the leading contribution to the Hartle-Hawking wavefunction of the universe in this state, \beq \Psi_{\rm HH}(\ell) \simeq Z_{0,1,0}(\ell) + O(e^{-S_0})\,. \eeq The corrections come from higher genus geometries.
 This wavefunction is the overlap \beq \Psi_{\rm HH}(\ell) = \braket{\ell|\nb}\,, \eeq where $\ket{\nb}$ is the no-boundary state, evolved to the infinite future so that it becomes a superposition of asymptotic states.
-At this stage it is not clear if $\ket{\nb}$ is normalizable or not, since the $\bra{\ell}$'s have not yet been orthonormalized.
+At this stage $|\text{HH}\rangle$ is not normalized, and it is not clear if $\ket{\nb}$ is normalizable or not, since the $\bra{\ell}$'s have not yet been orthonormalized.
 We will see in the next Section that $\ket{\nb}$ is non-normalizable.
+Because the unnormalized state $\ket{\nb}$ is well-approximated by the disk partition function, it is of order $e^{S_0}$.

 Now consider the simplest matrix element of $\U_0$\,, between a 1-boundary state $\ket{\ell'}$ in the past and a 1-boundary state $\bra{\ell}$ in the future.
 It is \beq \bra{\ell}\U_0\ket{\ell'} \simeq Z_{0,1,0}(\ell)Z_{0,0,1}(\ell') + O(e^{0\times S_0}) \simeq \braket{\ell|\nb}\braket{\nb|\ell'}+ Z_{0,1,1}(\ell,\ell') + O(e^{-2S_0})\,. \eeq The leading contribution, of $O(e^{2S_0})$, comes from a sum over geometries with the topology of two disconnected disks, which we can think of as describing the likelihood for the past universe to disappear and for the future universe to bubble.
 The second term is the annulus amplitude, of $O(e^{0\times S_0})$, and the third term comes from higher genus geometries.